AndreFeh/AndreFeh/README.md

   ###

-  - 📍 I'm living in Brazil, São José dos Pinhais - Paraná.
+  - 📍 I'm living in Brazil, Paraná.

-  - 💼 I'm work at Faurecia Automotive of Brazil as Support Infraestructure L2.
+  - 💼 Currenctly I don't work, I'm search a job with Development or Support IT.

-  - 👨🏻‍💻 I’m currently learning Java, Spring Boot API, HTML, CSS, JS and starting in Angular.
+  - 👨🏻‍💻 I'm dev Java with springboot & Angular to Front

   - 📫 How to reach me **contato.andre.santos@outlook.com** or WhatsApp +55 041 995368320.